 I’ve definitely done one or two of those things and realised only after the trip that it wasn’t covered by my travel insurance.
 There’s a wide variation in which adventure activities are covered by the insurer – this is something you cannot go by gut feel alone!

-Here are 3 insurers that offer the most YOLO-friendly travel insurance plans – they cover almost everything:
+Here are 3 insurers that offer the most YOLO-friendly travel insurance plans – they cover almost everything, except pre-existing conditions:

 The plans shortlisted in this section are very lenient, but it doesn’t hurt to double check that your planned activities are not excluded from coverage.
 Find the policy wording on the website, hit Ctrl+F and type in “exclusions”, and read carefully.
 Even the best travel insurance policies may exclude your next adrenaline rush.